In my work here at Ruzuku, I hear from thousands of course creators…

 Step 2: Sell before you create

-Could be as simple as asking 5 people to join a free pilot version of your course (making clear it’s not ready to start tomorrow, and what the timeline will be).
+It could be as simple as asking 5 people to join a free pilot version of your course (making clear that it’s not ready to start tomorrow, and what the timeline will be).

-The important thing is that you’re talking to real people and getting them to commit time, money or both to your course.
+The important thing is you’re talking to real people and getting them to commit time, money (or both!) to your course.

 When people commit, you know your course idea is worth pursuing…

-And you have accountability to those people to deliver a course to them!
+And, you’re accountable to those people to deliver a course!